ShawnXiaolongYang/ShawnXiaolongYang.github.io/README.md

-# Divvy Bike usage in Chicago
+# Divvy Bike Data Visualization - Usage in Chicago

 The details can be found at:
 https://shawnxiaolongyang.github.io/